 I recommend that you decide on a “safe zone” - a kitchen, bathroom, or a cleared-out section of the living room - where you remove anything that your puppy could chew or pee on.
 Clear out the space, line it with newspapers, and surround it with a puppy pen (aka exercise pen) or close it off with a gate.

 This is where your puppy will hang out when he is not supervised.
 This is also where his second crate, his bed, and his food and water bowls go.

-Do not choose a bathroom in the back of your house or in your room!
-Your puppy wants to see you and be where the action is.
-(I'm sure you don't want to tuck your puppy away either!)
+This area should be in the main part of the house where the action is.
+If you are home, your puppy wants to see you.
+(I'm sure you don't want to tuck your puppy away in the back of the house either!)
 Most people choose a cleared out spot in their living room if they have hardwood floors or their kitchen if they don't.

 Before you bring your puppy home, find a spot outside where you will take your puppy to potty.
 Any dirt or grass patch that is reasonably close to your front or back door will do.
 You are going to take your puppy to this same spot over and over, so pick a place that is convenient.

 If possible, you should train your dog to potty outside from the very beginning - even if you live in an apartment.
-I recommend that you don't start with the indoor pee pads and try to transition later.
+Don't start with the indoor pee pads and try to transition later.
 It just adds an extra layer of complexity and it slows everything down.

 If you live in an apartment building, but have a small balcony or patio, this is your spot.
 Put a pad down or get a grass patch for your balcony.

 Exceptions: Of course not everyone will be able to skip indoor pee pads, so don't feel bad if you think you have to use them.

 If you live on the 20th floor of an apartment building with no outdoor space... you may have to use indoor pee pads.
 You just won't have much success asking your puppy to hold it while you ride in the elevator for several minutes and make your way outdoors.